 We help families with minor children who have lost their housing.
 We can assist families for 30 to 90 days.
 Families cannot be fleeing domestic violence, actively using drugs/alcohol, dealing with severe mental health issues, or have felony records.
-We also provide emergency shelter on a night-to-night basis for single women or women with children.

 WHAT do you provide for them?

 We provide shelter, meals, basic needs (clothing, toiletries, personal items), case management, referrals and resources.
 All adults meet with a Case Manager to assist in job seeking/placement and a financial counselor to learn financial management and savings.
 We also provide encouragement through volunteers who are there for them each day.

 Families are the fastest growing population of the homeless.
 Currently homeless families make up 40% of the entire homeless population.
 As of March 2016, Gwinnett County Schools had 1,790 known homeless students, and that does not include children younger than five years old.
 These children need a chance for a stable childhood.
 We want to help.

 WHERE do you provide this help?

 Families stay at a home called Family Haven where volunteers serve dinner and spend the evenings with our guest families.
 During the day, children go to day care or school, and parents go to work or use our Day Center located behind Lawrenceville First Christian Church.
 The Day Center has computers with Internet access, phone, kitchen, and laundry facilities.

 Families who need housing call us throughout the week.
 Many are referred by local agencies like Salvation Army, Lawrenceville Cooperative Ministry, or Gwinnett Helpline.
 We screen families over the phone, and when we have an opening, we interview the family and go over the guidelines of the program.
 If a family agrees to enter, and we have space, we contact the family again to schedule their intake.